MrCheeze/obj2mc/README.md

 ======

 Converts a 3d model from .obj format into the json form recognized by Minecraft.
 Usage:

 `python obj2mc.py myobject.obj [growthfactor]`

 growthfactor is an optional argument that increases or decreases the overall size of the model.
-For example, a growthfactor of 2 will change a 1x1x1 cube to a 2x2x2 one.
+For example, growthfactor of 2 will double all three dimensions, and 0.5 will halve them.

+Note that for high-resolution models, you might want to lower the poly count using [some other tool](http://www.blender.org/download/) first, at least if you want Minecraft to be able to render it without crashing.